RajdeepChoudhury/FaceMatch-AI-/readme.md

 - Python
 - OpenCV

-This application allows users to upload two face images and compare facial similarity using computer vision techniques.\n
+This application allows users to upload two face images and compare facial similarity using computer vision techniques.<br>
 Note: Both the pictures must have same background to give more accurate data.

 ---